 6. You can make an impact in your niche

 As I pointed out above, you never know who is listening to your show.
 You could be speaking to the person who is in a position to address a particular issue in your niche and not even know it.
 That's the power of podcasting.
-So take care how you frame issues and perceived problems in your space; whether you're critiquing something or offering praise, your influence as a podcaster in your field can make or break relationships and sway someone's opinions on a product, service, or a even a another person.
+So take care how you frame issues and perceived problems in your space; whether you're critiquing something or offering praise, your influence as a podcaster in your field can make or break relationships and sway someone's opinions on a product, service, or even on another person.
 Be thoughtful and intentional about how you express yourself.
 I'm not saying you must genuflect to every industry pro, should never speak off the cuff, or that you have to muzzle yourself and not share your authentic feelings, I'm just saying that you have the power to impact your niche in both positive and negative ways, so handle with care, honesty, and integrity.
 It will go a long way in building your reputation in your space.

 Numerous times constructive feedback that we provided in one of our shows was taken into consideration by folks in the industry and used to inform and shape future products.
 In one of our niches we have even been able to create an annual awards show for the industry which has impacted people around the world.
 So what you say on your podcast does have an effect.